Root Canal Treatment & Therapy in Bellevue, WA

 A root canal is a dental procedure that treats the soft pulp material of the tooth.
 This material is a mixture of blood vessels, nerves, and connective tissue that resides in a pulp chamber in the center of the tooth.
 It also continues deep through the roots of the tooth and into the bone, contained in areas known as canals.
 In a root canal procedure, the dentist first removes the infected pulp from the central chamber of the tooth, and then reshapes and smoothes the canal.
 Finally, he or she fills and seals the canal with a special restorative material.

-Do you have questions about root canals?
-Or would you like to schedule an appointment?
-Please call 425-643-5778 or contact us online.
+If you are searching for a root canal in Bellevue or would like to schedule an appointment, please call 425-643-5778 or contact us online.

 Why would I need a root canal?

 A root canal is necessary when the nerve of a tooth becomes inflamed and the surrounding pulp becomes infected.
 Potential causes of root canals include trauma, deep decay, or a fractured cusp.
 The root canal process often allows the dentist to save a tooth which would otherwise need to be extracted.